 GEMBA participants have diverse needs for career support.
 You may be part of an organisation where you are already on your way to building a successful career, or you may be looking to progress your career in a new organisation or a new field.
-Our Career Development team addresses both your “internal-career” needs (making the most of your career within your present organisation) and your “external-career” needs (making a change outside your organisation).
+Our Career Development team is dedicated to Executive MBA careers and addresses both your “internal-career” needs (making the most of your career within your present organisation) and your “external-career” needs (making a change outside your organisation).
 In both cases, INSEAD is recognised by companies worldwide as a key source of talent and career development.

 Career Coaching Sessions

 Open to all participants throughout the programme, a series of activities, including workshops and career advice sessions, is designed to help you bring into focus your individual goals for professional development.
 Whether you are internal-career or external-career focused, we encourage you take this opportunity to reflect on your career trajectory.